shayanmoosavi/Quantum-Instant-Coffee/README.md

 └── <name-of-the-compound>_wannier.win
 ```

-After the successful execution of `init_calc.py`, the input files are mostly ready.
-The only information missing is the pseudopotential files and atomic weights, which needs to be added manually in the input scripts.
-After doing the usual calculations with Quantum ESPRESSO and Wannier90, the `plot_pbands.py` script can be run.
-You need to run it in the following way:
+After successfully executing `init_calc.py`, the input files will be mostly ready.
+The only information missing is the pseudopotential files and atomic weights, which need to be added manually in the input scripts.
+Once you've done the usual calculations with Quantum ESPRESSO and Wannier90, you can run the `plot_pbands.py` script using the following command:

 ```bash
 python plot_pbands.py <name-of-the-compound>
 ```

-After the successful execution of `plot_pbands.py` the script will plot the projected bands for every atom in the structure.
+After successfully exwcuting `plot_pbands.py`, the script will plot the projected bands for every atom in the structure.

 ## 🏅 Acknowledgements
 - Logo created with [Banner Maker](https://banner.godori.dev/)